troglobit/troglobit.github.io/source/_posts/2015-07-01-howto-push-to-multiple-git-repos-with-one-command.markdown

 ---

-So, now that I have http://git.troglobit.com setup as a backup GIT repo to https://github.com/troglobit, I needed as *simple* way of always pushing to both repos -- best way for me is to always hook into my regular work flow, otherwise I'd forget.
+So, now that I have http://git.troglobit.com setup as a backup GIT repo to https://github.com/troglobit, I needed a *simple* way of always pushing to both repos -- best way for me is to always hook into my regular work flow, otherwise I'd just forget.
 The `git-remote(1)` man page describes the new `set-url --add` sub-command:

     git remote set-url --add origin troglobit.com:/srv/git/watchdogd.git

 Now, with a simple `git push` followed by `git push --tags` I had now pushed to both the GitHub repo as well as my own server!

+Of course I first had to create the empty `watchdogd.git` on the server:

+    cd /srv/git
+    git init --bare watchdogd.git
+    echo "Refurbished watchdog daemon from uClinux-dist" >watchdogd.git/description

 To inspect your current push/pull repos, issue `git remote -v`: